openCDEF/CDEF/doc/releasableTo.md

-# releasableTo code list introduction
+# eventReleasableTo code list introduction
-The below outlines, in a document format, the code list of applicable codes for "releasableTo".
+The below outlines, in a document format, the code list of applicable codes for "eventReleasableTo".

 This code list is derived from the US Department of Defense (DoD) json-ism standard, the json-ism standard focusses on JSON payload classification where the open CDEF standard has a focus on JSON based events to be used in NATO event based architectures and data mesh constructs.